High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

-\paragraph{Impact of Dual Modulation} Figure~\ref{fig:angle_limits}d-f demonstrates the impact of our dual modulation scheme.
-Once again, the target image is a white square of varying size, and we simulate an amplitude SLM with $\Delta_a = 480$ \si{\micro\meter}, which meets the condition in Eq.~\eqref{eq:maximum_pixel_size}.
+Figure~\ref{fig:angle_limits}d-f demonstrates the impact of our dual modulation scheme.
+Once again, the target image is a white square of varying size, and we simulate an amplitude SLM with $\Delta_a = 480$~\textmu m, which meets the condition in Eq.~\eqref{eq:maximum_pixel_size}.
 The amplitude modulator blocks light that is too far away from the white square ($>d$) to contribute, therefore eliminating background intensity and greatly improving contrast over all square sizes.

 In addition, the intensity of the light as a function of $z$ is more natural with dual modulation.
 Assuming we want the image plane to resemble a traditional display with a diffuse surface, we expect equivalent defocus for $\pm z$.
 However, with phase-only modulation (Fig.~\ref{fig:angle_limits}a-c), bright parts of the image tend to grow in size when $z$ decreases and to shrink in size when $z$ increases, eventually creating an unnaturally bright spot at larger $z$.
 In comparison, holograms with dual modulation defocus uniformly as the propagation distance moves away from the image plane.